 Government revenue is highly centralised in the UK with the vast majority of tax revenue, including that raised in Scotland, being collected centrally by HM Revenue and Customs.
 Despite this it is possible to estimate the amount of tax raised in Scotland.
 The Scottish Government estimates that an estimated £53.7 billion of revenues were raised in Scotland in 2015/16, equivalent to £10,000 per head.
 On a per head basis, revenue raised in Scotland is slightly below the UK average.

 Scotland accounted for 9.1% of UK public spending and 7.9% of UK revenues in 2015/16.

-- Scotland’s net fiscal deficit – the difference between revenues and public spending – in 2015/16 ranges from 10.1% of GDP if North Sea revenues are excluded, to 9.5% of GDP if a geographic share of North Sea revenues are allocated to Scotland.
+In 2015/16, Scotland’s net fiscal deficit – the difference between estimated revenues and public spending – ranges from 10.1% of GDP if North Sea oil and gas are excluded, to 9.5% of GDP if the North Sea is shared on a geographical basis, according to where the oil and gas fields are located.
 This compares with a UK fiscal deficit of 4.0% of GDP.